rachitshah2018/Java-Challenge/production-and-support-ready-readme.md

 ## Java-Challenge - The Asset Management Digital Challenge

-### This repository is created for solving Asset Management Digital Challenge.

 ### Improvement needed to make the application production and support ready :

 1) Generate and return the transaction Id to make the transactions trackable for future references.